elixir-lang/elixir/docs/3_modules.md

       end
     end

-In the example above, we required and imported macros from `MyMacro` during that specific function. `my_if` won't be available in any other functions in that module.
+In the example above, we imported macros from `MyMacro` during that specific function. `my_if` won't be available in any other functions in that module.

-Finally, `require` also accepts `only` and `except` as options to select which macros to import.
-Consecutive calls to `require` passing the same models override previous definitions.
+### 3.4.2 require

+`require` is responsible to enforce a module is loaded and to also setup references aliases for a given module.
+For instance, one can do:

-    defmodule MyIo
+    defmodule Math do
-      # Import bit-or and bit-and from Bitwise
-      require Bitwise, only: [bor: 2, band: 2] def some_func(x, y, z), do: x bor y band z

-      # Import all, except bxor, overriding previous call
-      require Bitwise, except: [bxor: 2]
+      require MyOrddict, as: Orddict
     end

-We are going to discuss the creation of macros in chapter 5.
+And now, any reference to `Orddict` will be automatically replaced by `MyOrddict`.
+In case one wants to access the original `Orddict`, it can be done by prefixing the module name with `::`:

+    Orddict.values   #=> uses ::MyOrddict.values
+    ::Orddict.values #=> uses ::Orddict.values

+In general, a module does not need to be required before usage, except if we want to use the macros available in that module.
+For instance, suppose we created our own `my_if` implementation in a module named `MyMacros`.
+If we want to invoke it, we need to first explicitly require `MyMacros`:

+    defmodule Math do
+      require MyMacros
+      MyMacros.my_if do_something, it_works
+    end

+An attempt to call a macro that was not loaded will raise an error.
+Note that, as the `import` directive, `require` is lexical.

-### 3.4.4 use
+### 3.4.3 use

 `use` is the simplest directive of all four as it simply intends to be a common API for extension.
 For instance, in order to use the `ExUnit` test framework that ships with Elixir, you simply need to use `ExUnit::Case` in your module: